-Moist, old-fashioned gingerbread is a must around the holidays!
-This simple cake is heavenly warm with whipped cream and chopped candied nuts on top.
+Old-fashioned gingerbread cake is a must around the holidays!
+This simple cake is perfectly spiced, incredibly moist, and the best Christmas dessert with a dollop of whipped cream and caramel sauce on top.

-Yeah, we’re definitely getting our gingerbread on today.
-We’re going all the way back to the good ‘ol classics.
-Nothing fancy, nothing complicated.
-Just a nostalgic, old-fashioned gingerbread cake.
-The one like your grandma makes for holiday get-togethers.
+We’re getting our gingerbread on today and going all the way back to the good ‘ol classics.
+Nothing fancy, nothing complicated, just a nostalgic, old-fashioned gingerbread cake that tastes like actual Christmas.

 That one dessert that makes you want to skip all the cookies, and just dive into the pan with both hands.